We often blithely talk about design classics without actually pondering about their effect on society…

 It was no surprise that the Marina’s handles would also feature on the 1973 Austin Allegro.
 When the Triumph TR7 was introduced in 1975, initially only for the lucky Americans, the same handles sat far more comfortably on its wedge-shaped flanks than any of us might have expected.
 If further evidence is required that the fitments were intended for a highly diverse range of Leyland applications, witness their appearance on this 1971 CV154 van prototype.

 The destiny of the Marina handles as a 1970s Leyland corporate motif seemed less certain as the 1975 Princess and 1976 Rover SD1 appeared with quite different horizontally hinged flap types.
-In mid-1980, it really seemed that they could be outlived by the car on which they first appeared, when the Morris Ital arrived with completely new horizontally-hinged flush fitting handles amongst a host of visual ameliorations memorably described at the time by the Financial Times’ James Ensor as ‘combing the hair of the corpse’.
+In mid-1980, it really seemed that they could be outlived by the car on which they first appeared, when the Morris Ital arrived with completely new horizontally-hinged flush fitting handles among a host of visual ameliorations memorably described at the time by the Financial Times‘ James Ensor as ‘combing the hair of the corpse’.

 Elsewhere in the BL body corporate, moves had been afoot which would see the ubiquitous door furniture attain something close to immortality.
-In 1981, an astonishing eleven years after the original three-door’s launch, an official five-door Range Rover finally went on sale, featuring the vertically-hinged Marina handles.
+In 1981, an astonishing 11 years after the original three-door’s launch, an official five-door Range Rover finally went on sale, featuring the vertically-hinged Marina handles.
 Remarkably, the first known five-door prototype, from 1972 also used the handles.
 Parts rationalisation, and perhaps a little sentimental attachment, ensured that although the Range Rover application ended with the arrival of the 1995 P38A, the handles remained a fitment to the Discovery for a further three years until the Series II edition appeared.

-The designer of the Marina handle would have been flattered by the number and variety of imitations which appeared in the years which followed its first appearance.
+The Designer of the Marina handle would have been flattered by the number and variety of imitations which appeared in the years which followed its first appearance.
 The 1978 Peugeot 305 had a shameless copy which was also used on the 1979 505.
-Before this, Fiat’s 1972 132 used a strikingly similar handle, as did Alfa Romeo, firstly on the 1976 Alfasud Sprint, then on the larger 1977 Giulietta and its 75 and 90 successors.
+Before this, Fiat’s 1972 132 used a strikingly similar handle, as did Alfa Romeo, firstly on the 1976 Alfasud Sprint, then on the larger 1977 Nuova Giulietta and its 75 and 90 successors.

 Japan’s contribution appeared on the 1982-85 Toyota Celica A60.
 The handle design was sufficiently close to the Marina item in size to allow its substitution on the 1985 Lotus Excel.
 Lotus were owned by Toyota at the time, and the front-engined Excel was a heavily-updated final iteration of the 1974 Elite, altered to utilise the parent company’s parts wherever possible.